 - 1 teaspoon coriander seeds

-- Strain veggies from the pickling liquid (save this) and store in a glass jar in the refrigerator.
+Strain veggies from the pickling liquid (save this) and store in a glass jar in the refrigerator.
 Keep the pickling liquid in a quart-sized glass container, also in the refrigerator, and use it to make another batch in the future.